SonamShukla10/Linux-Server-Configuration/README.md

 * Change the ownership to grader with:   sudo chown -R grader:grader venv3/ .
 * Activate the new environment:   . venv3/bin/activate .

-* Install the following dependencies:
+* Install the following dependencies :

       pip install httplib2
       pip install requests